eklausme/saaze-lemire/content/blog/2015/08-03-coping-with-accelerating-progress-no-more-five-year-plan.md

 Here is what human beings like to do:

 - We have this crippling condition.
 We have been researching a solution for quite some time and we have made no progress.
 Surely, this means we will probably never make any worthwhile progress.
 - Let us organize good care and do the best we can using existing technology.
-Maybe we will lose 10% or 50% or 100% of the patients, but that is all we can do.- Look at these crazy people who hope to find a &ldquo;cure&rdquo;.
+Maybe we will lose 10% or 50% or 100% of the patients, but that is all we can do.
+- Look at these crazy people who hope to find a &ldquo;cure&rdquo;.
 What a waste.
 Even if they find a cure, it is going to be tremendously expensive.
 And they won&rsquo;t find a cure.
 Not in my lifetime.

 This heuristic worked very well up till about 30 years ago.
 It is now obsolete.

 Simply put, you should never plan on the specific problem you face to be still around in the same shape five years in the future.
 You should expect a disruption every 15 years.